adcstacruz/net-analytics-workflow/README.md

 Next steps:
 - Integration with GIS data
 - Include EDA and model analysis based on a use case
+- Tailor-fit to my own use case
+- Make this Google Colab compatible

 # Notes:
+- Motivation behind this: I might collaborate with some data scientists to solve a network/gis-based problem
-- This is not intended to be a general workflow.
+- This work is not intended to build a pipeline/workflow that can do everything.
+This is more of establishing a structure where people can extend the feature engineering, modeling, analysis, and eval strategies.

-    - I am considering only a sample use case because it is quite similar to the problem that I will be solving where I'll follow this the proposed workflow/pipeline of this work.
-    - Current use case was based on an assignment in [Applied Social Network Analysis in Python](https://www.coursera.org/programs/department-of-science-and-technology-philippines-on-coursera-n6fc2?collectionId=&currentTab=MY_COURSES&productId=ZIVvfx00EeagBBLYvz0q6w&productType=course&showMiniModal=true)
+- Current notebook only considered one use case which was adopted from an assignment in [Applied Social Network Analysis in Python](https://www.coursera.org/programs/department-of-science-and-technology-philippines-on-coursera-n6fc2?collectionId=&currentTab=MY_COURSES&productId=ZIVvfx00EeagBBLYvz0q6w&productType=course&showMiniModal=true)

-- The structure of the workflow in a single notebook for now, however, if I can see the need to improve the repo structure, this will be changed.
+- The structure of the workflow is in a single notebook for now; however, if I see the need to improve the repo structure, this will be changed.
 - I focused more on the feature engineering side, I think I need to further establish my use case to determine the EDA and model analysis that needs to be done.